OxygenCobalt/oxygencobalt.github.io/content/src/tabs/currently.md

 # Currently.

-- I'll be working at Salesforce this summer as a SWE intern.
-- I'm working on a LLM forecasting bot for [Metaculus's AI Benchmark Tournament](https://www.metaculus.com/aib/).
-- I'm working on another secret LLM project.
+- Working on a LLM benchmark project.
-- I'm taking a break from active Auxio development, outside of post-v4.0.0 big fixing.
-- I'm thinking about things I could do with Model Context Protocol (MCP).
+- Experimenting with local computer use agents.
+- Continuing to focus on squashing bugs with Auxio.